In select summers, Wheaton students learn alongside professors and other archaeologists as they study at JUC and join the excavation at Tel Shimron.

 - Study the Land: Jerusalem University College ((June 15- July 5, depart U.S. on June 14th)

 Spend three weeks in Jerusalem taking JUC’s intensive short-term program in Historical and Geographical Settings.
 Discover the ways that Biblical events can be placed in their proper geographical, historical and cultural context.

-- Excavate the Land: Tel Shimron Excavations (July 1 – August 3, depart Israel on Aug.
-3)
+- Excavate the Land: Tel Shimron Excavations (July 1 – August 3, depart Israel on July 31 or Aug.
+1)

 Occupied for the whole of the Biblical period, Shimron saw the rise of ancient Israel, Jewish Galilee, Rabbinic Judaism, Christianity, and Islam.
 Come with us to discover the past and learn how to reach across the cultural divide to the world of the ancients.

 - Travel Dates: June 14 - July 31, 2020 (Depart on June 14 to arrive in Israel on June 15; last day of excavating will be July 31)

 - Estimated Cost: $6,500.00 (airfare not included)

 - Prerequisites: None

 - Eligibility: Open to Wheaton College graduate students

 - Sponsor Organization: Museum of the Bible